Paul Sabu (Part Two)

 That same year, Paul wrote material and sang lead for a Motown Records AOR album project, released under the name Kidd Glove.
 That music also achieved cult status, but Paul had no role in the album's production and hated the experience.
 The only way he could get himself through the recording sessions was to simultaneously work on a new Sabu album.

 The first Sabu group had broken up, of course, so Paul recruited new musicians: Drummer Charles Esposito and keyboard player Danny Ellis joined Paul and original Sabu bassist Rick Bozzo at Preferred Sound to cut the tracks that became the band's Heartbreak album.
 Its highlights were a very commercial power ballad titled "Angeline" and a slashing guitar ode to sado-masochism called "Tuff Stuff (Why Do You Like It So Rough?)"
-Precious Metal member Mara Fox photographed the memorable album cover; it depicted a woman in fishnet stockings standing on the Hollywood Walk of Fame astride the star commemorating Paul's father, Selar Sabu.
+Precious Metal member Mara Fox photographed the memorable album cover; it depicted a woman in fishnet stockings standing on the Hollywood Walk of Fame.
+Her shapely legs towered over the star commemorating Paul's father, Selar Sabu.

 "Heartbreak will always have a special place in my heart," he recently confessed.
 "I got to be more 'me'."
 European Rock fans responded positively to the real Paul Sabu as portrayed on Heartbreak.
 Released on the Heavy Metal America label, the LP sold well in Europe, setting the stage for a string of Sabu album releases outside the United States.
 In 1996, Paul issued a self-titled album that topped the Japanese charts.